NiccoloAbate/DelayCat/builds/macos/README.md

-Builds are too large to be uploaded here, download from the following links or the most recent github release.
+Builds are too large to be uploaded here, but can be downloaded from the following links or the most recent github release.